yuchen-sh/Recent-Publications/index.md

 *	Y. Jian, Y. Liu, S. Venkateswaran, D. Blough, and R. Sivakumar, “**A Quantitative Exploration of Access Point Mobility for mmWave WiFi Networks**”, Proc. of IEEE International Conference on Communications (ICC), 2020.

-* Y. Liu, Q. Hu and D. Blough, “**Joint Link-level and Network-level Reconfiguration for mmWave Backhaul Survivability in Urban Environments**”, Proc. of Modeling, Analysis and Simulation of Wireless and Mobile Systems, ACM, 2019.
+* Y. Liu, Q. Hu and D. Blough, “**Joint Link-level and Network-level Reconfiguration for mmWave Backhaul Survivability in Urban Environments**”, Proc. of Modeling, Analysis and Simulation of Wireless and Mobile Systems, ACM, 2019. (**Best Paper Finalist**)

 * Y. Liu, Y. Jian, R. Sivakumar and D. Blough, “**Optimal Access Point Placement in Multi-AP mmWave WLANs**”, Proc. of Modeling, Analysis and Simulation of Wireless and Mobile Systems, ACM, 2019.